martingr1/allgolfeverything/README.md

 ## Indexing

-There is one text index on the databse that allows users to search across title, category, brand or model.
+There is one text index on the database that allows users to search across title, category, brand or model.

 ## Back End